csev/deno-kv-admin/README.md

 Once you have removed the CRON entry, you can `Save and Deploy`.
 It can take 30 seconds to get your code deployed to the Deno Deploy cloud.
 Check the logs to make sure you did not introduce a syntax error.

-Once it is up you will get a URL to access your appilication like:
+Once it is up you will get a URL to access your application like:

 https://comfortable-starling-12.deno.dev